Cotter45/noder/README.md

   - I've tested it with a few different options, though I can't guarantee it will work with all of them
 - Easy to add your own middleware
 - Small script included in the github repo to generate boilerplate controllers, handlers, tests and validators for a resource
-  - THIS WILL ONLY WORK WITH THE GITHUB TEMPLATE, NOT THE NPM PACKAGE
+  - THIS IS NOT INCLUDED IN THE NPM PACKAGE
   - run with
     - ```npm run generate```
   - The script will prompt you for the name of the resource
   - It will then create all folders and files for basic CRUD inside the routes dir
   - It will NOT automagically add this new router / resource to the main router
+  - The imports are all relative to the 'lib' dir, so if you install this package as a dependency, you'll need to change the imports to the package and delete the 'lib' dir.
 - FAST
   - Using wrk for testing
 ```typescript